shb9019/hjs/devlog.md

 I'm going with the first one itself.
 22. I hit another issue with arrow functions not having the arguments binding.
 Overcame it by creating a separate args array that will be used by the code.
 23. Think about using function properties to achieve this, instead of directly modifying functions itself.
+24. "this" will be whatever is passed before the dot.
+This is inline with javascript behavior.
+25. This point can lead to weird behavior where `obj.func(1)(2)` will not have obj context.
+It should instead be called as `obj.func(1, 2)`.